fstrozzi/bioruby-pipengine/README.md

 As a rule of thumb you should put more command line into an array under the same step if these are all logically correlated and required to manipulate intermidiate files.
 Otherwise if command lines executes conceptually different actions they should go into different steps.

-Multiple steps in one job
+Example 2: Multiple steps in one job
 -------------------------

 Now I want to execute more steps in a single job for each sample.
 The pipeline YAML is defined in this way: